 This is a Polish recipe based on a sour white borscht (cabbage soup also called tschi).
 Red borscht is cabbage soup that has beets added to it.
 This is borscht without beets.
 In this recipe, if you want a more sour taste, use more Zur-starter mixture in the soup.

 - Lukewarm water

-- Large glass jar – like a pickle jar – and some cheesecloth or gauze
+- A large glass jar – like a pickle jar – and some cheesecloth or gauze

 - Vegetable stock

 - 1 clove garlic, peeled and crushed